 Advanced Anatomy

-This course has been awarded 1 group A continuing education credits by JCAHPO.
-It is intended for intermediate, and advanced levels.
+This course is intended for intermediate, and advanced levels.
 This course covers intermediate to advanced level information on ocular anatomy and is presented online thru Eye-Courses.com.

 After completing this course the student should be able to do the following: